-We use physical restraint, such as holding, only to prevent physical injury to children or adults and/or serious damage to property.
+We use physical restraint, such as holding (such as when at immediate risk of being hurt), only to prevent physical injury to children or adults and/or serious damage to property.
 Team members have been given the relevant training on how to deal with an incident that requires the use of physical restraint.

-If physical restraint is required, details (what happened, what action was taken and by whom and the names of witnesses) are recorded and in all instances of the use of restraint, the Headteacher and parents/carers will be informed.
+If physical restraint is required, details (what happened, what action was taken and by whom and the names of witnesses) are recorded, logged on Famly in the safeguarding notes section and in all instances of the use of restraint, the Headteacher and parents/carers will always be informed after the intervention takes place.